openremote/documentation/docs/user-guide/manager-apis/manager-apis.md

 ### Publish
 [AttributeEvents](https://github.com/openremote/openremote/blob/master/model/src/main/java/org/openremote/model/attribute/AttributeEvent.java) can be published and you can wait for the change to take place and an [AttributeEvent](https://github.com/openremote/openremote/blob/master/model/src/main/java/org/openremote/model/attribute/AttributeEvent.java) to be returned when the attribute does get updated.

-It is also possible to emulate the request response nature of the HTTP API in order to read data using the Websocket API by sending an [EventRequestResponseWrapper](https://github.com/openremote/openremote/blob/master/model/src/main/java/org/openremote/model/event/shared/EventRequestResponseWrapper.java) as `JSON` prefixed with `REQUESTRESPONSE:`, the `messageId` is used to allow the client to associate the request message with the response message.
+It is also possible to emulate the request response nature of the HTTP API in order to read data using the WebSocket API by sending an [EventRequestResponseWrapper](https://github.com/openremote/openremote/blob/master/model/src/main/java/org/openremote/model/event/shared/EventRequestResponseWrapper.java) as `JSON` prefixed with `REQUESTRESPONSE:`, the `messageId` is used to allow the client to associate the request message with the response message.
 This request response emulation is useful for example to read an asset.

-For more details on the structure of messages please refer to the `javadoc` of each object type for detailed information.
+For more details on the structure of messages please refer to the Javadoc of each object type for detailed information.

 ## MQTT API (MQTT Broker)
 Another publish subscribe API, authentication requires a **'Service user'** username and secret and is done using standard `MQTT` username and password mechanism, to connect to the broker: